Written by 8:15 pm DNS • 2 Comments

 Reverse DNS lookup

-It does what is say, here you start with an IP address and you can find the domain name.
-This process uses PTR records that shows exactly that.
+It does what it says, here you start with an IP address and you can find the domain name.
+This process uses PTR records that show exactly that.
 You can use it for troubleshooting.

 Read more for the Reverse DNS and PTR records in our article: rDNS explained in detail